hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_working_in_a_massive_laboratory_filled_with__664066a4-7076-4cfc-a434-02dc7b42eaa7-0_0.content.md

 ## Our Research

-At AInauts Lab, we focus on a wide range of research areas, including:
+At Ainautes Lab, we focus on a wide range of research areas, including:

 -   Natural Language Processing
 -   Computer Vision
 -   Robotics
 -   Machine Learning

 We are constantly exploring new ideas and pushing the limits of what's possible with AI.